 Gas with the chocolate layer

-And both have several main ingredients: Almond, pistachio, Honey, and Mix, and each has different percentages of nuts like 18% and 38%
+Both have several main ingredients: Almond, pistachio, Honey, and Mix, and each has different percentages of nuts like 18% and 38%

-Polaki is also the second food and souvenir of Isfahan, who has a lot of fans.
+Polaki is also the second food and souvenir of Isfahan, which has a lot of fans.
 The Polaki is a candy, and because it is thin, like a sequin, it is called the Polaki.

 We have a few types of Polaki: Saffron, pistachio, Coconut, Sesame, Cocoa, Lemon Omani, Mint, and Gingerbread.